fivetran/terraform-provider-fivetran/docs/resources/connector.md

 - `port` (Number) The port number.
 - `post_click_attribution_window_size` (String) The time period to attribute conversions based on clicks.
 Default value: `DAY_30`
 - `prebuilt_report` (String) The name of report of which connector will sync the data.
 [Possible prebuilt_report values](/docs/applications/facebook-ad-insights/api-config#prebuiltreport).
-- `prefix` (String) All files and folders under this folder path link will be searched for files to sync.
-This can be any shared folder link.
+- `prefix` (String) All files and folders under this folder path will be searched for files to sync.
 - `primary_keys` (Set of String)
-- `private_key` (String, Sensitive) The contents of your private key file.
-Must be populated if `auth_mode` is set to `Certificate`.
+- `private_key` (String, Sensitive) The contents of your secret key file.
 - `profiles` (Set of String)
 - `project_credentials` (Block Set) (see [below for nested schema](#nestedblock--config--project_credentials))
 - `project_id` (String) The project ID.